PaloAltoNetworks/panos.pan.dev/docs/panos_tutorials_rule_hit_count.md

 ...
 ```

 For years, the only way to programmatically access this type of data was using CLI automation tools (Expect / Puppet / ...).
-But, nowadays, all teams lock to API's to support automation use cases.
+But, nowadays, most teams look to leverage APIs to support automation use cases.

 ### The "type=op" PAN-OS API command